-The Tjibaou Cultural Center is a state run institution established for the promotion of Kanak heritage and to promote Kanak contemporary art, handcrafts, technology and broadcasting.
+The Tjibaou Cultural Center is a state run institution established for the promotion of Kanak heritage, contemporary art, handicrafts, technology, and broadcasting.
 The center is housed in an impressive complex of modern buildings referencing traditional Kanak village structures, reminiscent of giant basket work.
-There are also traditional Kanak structures, including the conical Great House.
+There are also village homes, including the conical Great House.
 Inside are exhibitions, art shows and cultural activities.

 Address: Rue des Accords de Matignon, Tina, Grand Terre, New Caledonia

 Located just under an hour’s drive from Nouméa, the 47 acre Blue River Provincial Park (Parc Provincial de la Riviere Bleue) has giant kauri trees and is home to the largest population of cagou, New Caledonia’s national bird.
 The main feature of the park is a 24 square mile lake, which was created through deliberate flooding for a hydroelectric dam in the 1980s.
 The park, a combination of rainforest and rehabilitated mining land, has toilet and picnic facilities and is open Tuesday through Sunday from 7:00 a.m. to 5:00 p.m.

 Address: Route de Yate, Yate, South Province, New Caledonia